Call now in confidence immediate help & advice 24/7

 To find out if residential rehab in Cumbria is right for you, call our team today on 0800 088 66 86

-When it comes to insurance providers covering or reimbursing your for addiction treatment costs, it is important to understand that it depends on your unique insurance provider.
+When it comes to insurance providers covering or reimbursing you for addiction rehab treatment costs, it is important to understand that it depends on your unique insurance provider.

 No two insurance providers are the same, and insurance plans vary under the same provider.